qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 .. tip:: **Validating Edits**

-   The core plugin Geometry Checker can be used to validate new or modified geometries to ensure their validity in order to prevent issues laterF for more information see :ref:`geometry_checker`.
+   The core plugin Geometry Checker can be used to validate new or modified geometries to ensure their validity in order to prevent issues later.
+   For more information see :ref:`geometry_checker`.

 .. index:: Snapping
    single: Digitizing; Snapping